solarwinds/nova/README.md

 Need help using Nova?

-First, please go over our [FAQ](./FAQ.md).
+First, please go over our [FAQ](https://github.com/solarwinds/nova/wiki/FAQ).
 If you don't find the answer to your question there, feel free to send us an email at <nova-ui@solarwinds.com>.
 We kindly ask that you refrain from opening GitHub issues for general support questions as we want to reserve that communications channel for bug reports and feature requests.

-In order to reproduce bugs we ask that you to provide a _minimal_ repro scenario and a link to the live repro environment.
+## Found a bug?
+Have an idea for a feature?

-Before submitting a feature requests and/or defects for Nova, make sure it hasn't already been requested on our [issues page](https://github.com/solarwinds/nova/issues).
+Please let us know!
+But...before submitting a feature request or issue for Nova UI, make sure it hasn't already been requested on our [issues page](https://github.com/solarwinds/nova/issues).
+If you can't find an existing issue corresponding to your feedback, please create one using the GitHub [issue portal](https://github.com/solarwinds/nova/issues/new/choose).